ncpenke/py_ib_tws_server/README.md

 ## Generated Classes

-Classes are generated in the `ib_wrapper/gen` directory and exported as part of the build and distribution process.
+Classes are generated in the `ib_wrapper/gen` directory as part of the build.

+The following classes are generated:
+- Response Classes:
+    - A response class is generated for every request that has one or more callbacks.
+    - The fields across all the update callbacks for a request are merged into a single class with the name `{RequestName}Response`.
+    - The fields across all the streaming callbacks are merged into a single class with the name `{RequestName}Stream`.
-- `IBAsyncioClient`: A client that exposes awaitable parts of the TWS API via asyncio semantics.
-It also implements the following features:
+- `IBAsyncioClient`: Exposes the relevant parts of the TWS API via asyncio semantics.
-    - Allows callbacks to be registered for streaming events in a threadsafe manner.
+    - API Description:
+        - Requests that have update callbacks asynchronously return a `{RequestName}Response`.
+        - Requests that have streaming callbacks asynchronously return a `Subscription` instance that can be instance that can be used to cancel the subscription.
+        - Requests that have both update and subscription callbacks will return a `({RequestName}Response, Subscription)` tuple
+        - If a request uses a `done` flag or a done callback the request returns a `List{RequestName}Response` instead.
+        - A streaming callback can be registered when calling the respective request method.
+The callbacks take a`{RequestName}Stream` argument.
+        - Request ids are implicitly managed via the `Subscription` class.
+Requests that are not streaming cannot be cancelled.
+    - Other improvements
-    - Uses the `IBWriter` class to write messages to TWS in a separate thread (mitigating the caller from being blocked due to I/O)
+        - To avoid blocking the asyncio running loop, an `IBWriter` class to write messages to TWS in a separate thread.
-    - Supports request ID mechanics for API that support it.
-For example request IDs are automatically generated.
-Streaming callbacks can be registered per request ID, and subscriptions can be cancelled per request ID.

-- Client Response Data Classes:
-    - Data classes are generated to encapsulate the result of all update methods in each API definition
-    - Additionally, for definitions that have more than one update method, a `Response` class is generated that encapsulates the results of each of the update methods.
-    - Lists are used For definitions that have a done method or flag.

 # Useful References